gorakhargosh/watchdog/README.rst

 Contribute
 ----------
-Fork the `code repository`_ on GitHub and send a pull request, or file an issue ticket at the `issue tracker`_.
+Fork the `repository`_ on GitHub and send a pull request, or file an issue ticket at the `issue tracker`_.
 For general help and questions use the official `mailing list`_ or ask on `stackoverflow`_ with tag `python-watchdog`.